10 Key facts about the INTRENEX energy system

 The destruction of the biosphere of this Jewel already has picked up a lot of speed and to stop it, we all must engage in massive lifestyle changes.
 One of them is our energy industry.
 INTRENEX proposes the optimum layout for the new energy industry based on a scientific study

 First we want to replace all fossil fuel fired power plants with renewables.
-For coal alone this would sum up to 6 TW worldwide.
-If we built the entire new system on wind alone with the largest onshore wind turbine available (E-126) at a nameplate power of 7,5 MW this would require 800.000 wind turbines.
-If we manage to build one in a day this would take 2192 years.
+For fossil fuelled power plants alone this would sum up to 6,6 TW worldwide and this has been growing by 10% in the last 3 years.
+If we built the entire new system on wind alone with the largest onshore wind turbine available (E-126) at a nameplate power of 7,5 MW this would require 880.000 wind turbines.
+If we manage to build one in a day this would take 2411 years.
 INTRENEX will of course not use only the most expensive turbines (14 Mio USD for one E-126) but the cheapest turbine appropriate for a certain location.

 This task really is gigantic but we managed to bring internet and mobile phones to every location in the world in the last 20 years.
 So it is not impossible.
 But you must know one thing: We face a possible resource shortage maybe as soon as 2030 starting with oil and coal and gas shortly after.
 If we start this task too late or are not ambitious enough, all the efforts will not be futile.
 That is also true for the CO2 budget on the other hand.
 It could be possible that our carbon budget for 2°C might be used up as early as in 15 years.
 INTRENEX has the most ambitious plan and this will in the end lead to the least disruptions.